zchee/golang-wiki/Modules.md

 and allows command-specific flags.
 ```

-### My project has historically made breaking changes without bumping the major version.
-What are some strategies to consider moving forward?
+### What are some implications of tagging my project with major version v0, v1, or making breaking changes with v2+?

-In response to a question *"k8s does minor releases but changes the Go API in each minor release.
-How would people handle importing k8s as a vendored project via vgo?"*, Russ Cox made the following [comment](https://github.com/kubernetes/kubernetes/pull/65683#issuecomment-403705882):
+In response to a comment about *"k8s does minor releases but changes the Go API in each minor release"*, Russ Cox made the following [response](https://github.com/kubernetes/kubernetes/pull/65683#issuecomment-403705882) that highlights some implications for picking v0, v1, vs. frequently making breaking changes with v2, v3, v4, etc. with your project:

 >  I don't fully understand the k8s dev cycle etc, but I think generally the k8s team needs to decide/confirm what they intend to guarantee to users about stability and then apply version numbers accordingly to express that.
 >